 Once you have soaked the clothes, drain and then wash in OxiClean and Tide (follow package directions for quantity) on a long wash cycle in a high-quality machine as you’ll find at our Spot laundromats.
 Once again use hot water and a couple of rinses to be sure to get all of the grease out.

 Don’t throw it in the dryer just yet, you don’t want to dry greasy clothes as they may become combustible.
 Let it air dry or line dry for a while to see if the stain is gone because if the stain is not completely removed, the dryer will make it permanent.
 Once the item has dried enough to see the stained area clearly, check to see if it’s gone completely.
 If so, you can dry it as normal, if not, try an overnight soak in Dawn and then repeat the steps above.

 Now you can tinker in the garage, putter in the driveway, make a mess and save yourself money on clothes too.
 And when a co-worker asks you, “So, what did you do last night?”
-You can answer, “I changed my oil, checked the fluids, gave my car a tuneup.”
+You can answer, “I changed my oil, checked the fluids, and gave my car a tuneup.”
 Besides, it sounds so much better than, “I binge-watched Netflix for 3 hours.”

 Um, just don’t ask me how to get grease stains out of your driveway?